-Tips for Selecting, Planting, Growing and Blooming
+Tips for Selecting, Planting, Growing, and Blooming

-Next are Hydrangea paniculatas.
 These are slightly different varieties with a different flower shape and growth habit.
-You can find many of these varieties such as Angel’s Blush or Bobo from Monrovia.
-These varieties are often pictured with pink flowers but it is not the case out here in the Western United States.
-The climate in the eastern part of the country results in the pink flowers, out here they are just white.
+You can find many of these varieties such as ‘Angel’s Blush’ or ‘Bobo’ from Monrovia.
+These varieties are often pictured with pink flowers, but this is not the case in the Western United States.
+The climate in the eastern part of the country results in the pink flowers; out here they are just white.
 However, still worth consideration.
-These varieties are more upright and larger growing with a different leaf and large cone shaped flower.
+These varieties are more upright and larger growing with a different leaf and large cone-shaped flower.

 How to Grow

 Watering is important in our climate and just as much so for hydrangeas.
 Since hydrangeas have large leaves, they will use a lot of water.
 It is important to water thoroughly during each watering.
 An established plant, in the ground, should be fine getting watered no more than 3 days per week through the warm months.
 An exception is the Oakleaf hydrangea, it can stand somewhat drier soil.

 It is important to prune by fall at the very latest and only prune to shape.
-There is no need to prune in winter or early spring, before buds emerge and you might prune off bud wood.
+There is no need to prune in winter or early spring before buds emerge and you might prune off bud wood.
 The only exceptions are the Endless Summer series.
 These should have the spent blooms removed as soon as they are discolored so the plant can put energy into new blooms.

-You probably already know that you can enhance the color of hydrangeas but aren’t sure of details so here we go.
-Hydrangea macrophylla (Mophead & Lacecape types) are bred for color but the color of the flower is solely based on the pH or acidity of the soil.
-Creating an acidic soil will result in blue or bluer blooms, while creating a more alkaline soil will result in pink blooms.
-If our soil is left unaltered a blue hydrangea will turn lavender to light pink depending on your particular soil.
-However a white hydrangea will always be white and the Oakleaf as well as the Paniculata hydrangeas are not at all effected by soil pH.
-To create an acidic soil, you can use Espoma Soil Acidifier or Soil Sulfur..
-These may need to be reapplied every couple weeks or months depending.
+You can use Master Nursery Hydra Blue or Soil Sulfur to create acidic soil.
+These may need to be reapplied every couple of weeks or months depending.
 To create a more alkaline soil you can use Dolomitic Lime.
-You want to apply Espoma Soil Acidifier or Dolomitic Lime as the new growth begins in March and every couple weeks until the blooms begin to color.
-For the Endless Summer series you want to continue treating the soil until it no longer produces new bloom, while monitoring the soil pH so make sure it doesn’t get to acidic or alkaline.
+You want to apply Master Nursery Hydra Blue or Dolomitic Lime as the new growth begins in March and every couple of weeks until the blooms begin to color.
+For the Endless Summer series, you want to continue treating the soil until it no longer produces new bloom while monitoring the soil pH so make sure it doesn’t get too acidic or alkaline.

 I know that is a lot to take in so if you have any questions please leave a comment or ask one of our knowledgeable staff!